Towards A UV-Model of Kinetic Mixing and Portal Matter: Discussion and Conclusions

 The gauge charges of the exotic fermions impose requirements on the Higgs sector of the model, both to generate their TeV scale masses and to ensure mass mixings with SM fermions that allow them to decay promptly.
 Three scales emerge from the pattern of vevs required to give the fermionic content of the theory appropriate masses while producing a GeV scale dark photon: the few -10 TeV scale vev $v_3$, responsible for the $SU(2)_I \times U(1)_I \rightarrow U(1)_D$ breaking and exotic fermion masses, the weak scale vevs $v,v_2$ responsible for the EWSB of the SM and the SM fermion masses, and the GeV scale vevs $v_1,v_4$ which are responsible for breaking $U(1)_D$ as well as generating mass mixings which allow exotic fermion decay.
 Interestingly, since the light vevs lie in the $SU(2)_I$ doublet and the $SU(2)_L\times SU(2)_I$ bidoublet, this symmetry breaking patter creates a non-standard phenomenology of the dark photon $A_I$, which now acquires a new coupling to the SM through mass mixing with the $Z$ and a new SM-exotic coupling through mass mixing with the hermitian combination $W_I + W_I^{\dagger}$.
 These mixing effects produce parity-violating couplings to the $A_I$ in addition to the traditional vector $\epsilon e Q$ coupling.
 The additional $Z$-like coupling modifies cross sections in direct detection experiments, and the SM-exotic coupling can produce a rich collider phenomenology, for instance allowing pair production of $h \bar{h}$ through $t$-channel $A_I$ exchange, which is explored in Section 4.
 The mass mixing between exotic fermions and their SM counterparts can also induce new diagonal couplings to $A_I$, though these are subdominant and enter at order $\epsilon^2$.
+For general SM-VLF mixings, FCNCs can yield some important constraints on the details of the model structure.